luvagu/next-headlines-archiver/README.md

 > **Firebase Cloud Function - Puppeteer - FaunaDB**

 A Firebase `Pub/Sub Cloud Function` is setup to run a background job every hour.
-This function uses Node.js and [Puppeteer](https://pptr.dev/) to scrape the headlines content from both CNN and Fox and then saves it to FaunaDB using the [FaunaDB Javascript Driver](https://github.com/fauna/faunadb-js).
+This function uses Node.js and [Puppeteer](https://pptr.dev/) to scrape the headlines content from both CNN and Fox and then saves it to FaunaDB using the [FaunaDB JavaScript Driver](https://github.com/fauna/faunadb-js).

 > **Data Management with FaunaDB**